-First of all let me say thank you for joining the Lachlan Horne email list.
+First of all let me say thank you for taking a chance on me by downloading my free song.
 It means a lot to me to have you join up and be part of my own personal musical journey and I appreciate your taking the time to check out my music.
 I know we’ve only just met – cyber-wise – and so I thought it would be cool to tell me a little about myself and how it has come to be that you are now reading this message from me.
-Sure you could just go and check out the Bio page of my website but that is for the general public not the people that have shown a genuine interest in my music.
+Sure you could just go and check out the Bio page of my website but that is for the general public not the people that have shown a real interest in my music.

 Okay so here it is ….

 I started playing guitar when I had just turned fourteen.
 It was actually the Beatles that first turned me on to music but as I grew my musical tastes broadened and before long I was was obsessed with rock music and the guitar.
 I was practising everyday and thinking about it twenty four seven.
 I spent most of my teenage years and beyond playing in lots of bands and spending many hours in sweaty rehearsal rooms and playing to half interested audiences in lots of dark dingy venues – if you’re a guitar player yourself I’m sure you have done the same.
 None of the bands I played in were ever likely to go anywhere but I didn’t care and I kept on going – because now I was on a mission.